Christmas card craft ideas

 It seems such a shame to put all your gorgeous Christmas cards straight in the recycling once the festive season is over.
 So why not use them to make some lovely decorations and other Christmas items that you can squirrel away ready for next year?

 Christmas card ideas

-Just use a paper punch to cut loads of little circles from the most colourful and glittery bits of cards.
+Just use a paper punch to cut loads of little circles from the most colourful bits of cards.
 If you want your confetti discs to be double sided, you can glue two cards back to back before you start punching.